chengniedotcom/chengniedotcom.github.io/notes/numbers-don't-lie.md

 Recommend: 10/10

-This book has covered a lot of aspects of our daily lives: transportation, food, GDP growth, etc. I enjoyed how Vaclav visualized those numbers through his verbal descriptions.
-They helped me understand the current status of electric vehicles, fossil fuel consumptions, and food waste.
-The immediate changes it bring to my own life are: 1) I feel less anxious about air travel; 2) I will waste less food; 3) I won't buy a electric car in the near future.
+This book has covered a lot of aspects of our daily lives: transportation, food, GDP growth, etc. I enjoyed how Vaclav visualized those numbers through his verbal description.
+They helped me understand the current status of electric vehicles, fossil fuel consumption, and food waste.
+The immediate changes it brings to my own life are: 1) I feel less anxious about air travel; 2) I will waste less food; and 3) I won’t buy an electric car in the near future.

 ## Notes